beukueb/myflq/README.md

 Click [here](https://basespace.illumina.com/s/0xvp6KW9GCfi) to get access to a project with forensic samples that can be used to try out MyFLq.

-##Workflow for forensic.UGent or a local MyFLq installation
+##Workflow for holmes.UGent.be or a local MyFLq installation
-Go to [forensic.UGent.be](https://forensic.ugent.be) or start the app as described in the [Options for running MyFLq](https://github.com/beukueb/myflq#options-for-running-myflq) section.
+Go to [holmes.UGent.be](http://holmes.ugent.be:8088) or start the app as described in the [Options for running MyFLq](https://github.com/beukueb/myflq#options-for-running-myflq) section.

 ###Register to create a user account
 To use the application, you need to register.
 This will enable the system to keep track of your analyses.